Banding Prompt Handbook

 /pitch

-Create a unique and memorable brand identity with cohesive assets.
+Create a striking brand identity with cohesive assets and visuals.

 /tldr

-- The "Banding Prompt Handbook" provides a structured guide for creating a comprehensive brand identity, including elements like brand story, voice, colors, and logo direction. - It outlines steps for generating a mood board and brand assets tailored for both physical and tech businesses. - The document emphasizes the importance of consistency and authenticity in branding to create a memorable and professional image.
+- The "Banding Prompt Handbook" provides a structured approach to developing a brand identity, including story, voice, color suggestions, and logo ideas. - It outlines steps to create a mood board and generate brand assets for both physical and tech businesses. - The prompts aim to ensure consistency and authenticity in branding, making it visually striking and memorable.

 Persona